 Another reason email can kill our productivity is the amount of time we spend composing them.
 We are all guilty of writing long, detailed emails when dealing with an important person or new client, when often, the same thing could be said in half the space.
 Eradicate the notion that short emails are rude, and instead, remember you are more productive when you are concise.

-Since email can be such a big killer of time and productivity, it might be an idea to look into other forms of communication, for example, at Think Productive North America, we use Teams, and Whats App as an alternative to email.
+Since email can be such a big killer of time and productivity, it might be an idea to look into other forms of communication, for example, at Think Productive, we use Slack as an alternative to email.
 Email is great for one-to-one communication, but can break down when more people enter the conversation (think how many times you have been unnecessarily CC’d).
-Apps like Slack or Teams are much better for collaboration in terms of sharing ideas and getting feedback from multiple people at once.
+Slack is much better for collaboration in terms of sharing ideas and getting feedback from multiple people at once.
 Members can also ‘like’ and ‘react’ to your comments, as with social media networks like Facebook.

-, and email may well have contributed to this outcome, by encouraging highly unproductive extra hours in the office.
+, despite a recovering economy and email has contributed to this outcome.
 But used in the right way, email can increase productivity.
 Follow the steps mentioned in this article, and check out the email workshops we offer at Think Productive: and .